adlsdztony/1340GP/README.md

 // create window
 Window window(x, y, width, height, title, content);
 ```
-the output will be like this:
+The output will be like this:
 ```
 +----------------+
 |     title      |